Multimedia on the web is sound, music, videos, movies, and animations.

 Examples: Pictures, music, sound, videos, records, films, animations, and more.

-In this tutorial you will learn about different multimedia formats.
+In this tutorial you will learn about the different multimedia formats.

 The support for sounds, animations, and videos is handled in different ways by various browsers.
-Some multimedia elements is supported, and some requires an extra helper program (a plug-in).
+Some multimedia elements is supported, and some requires an extra helper program (a plug-in) to work.

 You will learn more about plug-ins in the next chapters.

 Multimedia elements (like sounds or videos) are stored in media files.